JohnMF1/dhgit/README.md

 # dhgit
 ##
-this is mark down editing
+this is mark down editing thus the file extension of md